Cole L. Blease: Governor of South Carolina (191115)

 Blease was elected governor in 1910 because he "knew how to play on race, religious, and class prejudices to obtain votes."
-His legislative program was erratic and without consistency.
 He favored more aid to white schools but opposed compulsory attendance.
 Although Blease presented himself as a supporter of legislation designed to help laboring people and regulate working hours, and abolished the textile mill at the state penitentiary for health reasons, he opposed inspections of private factories to ensure safe and healthful working conditions.
 Blease vetoed legislation to inspect factories for safety and health considerations, “stating that a man ought to be able to work under any conditions he chose.”
-He also opposed the medical examination of schoolchildren, “asserting that he would pardon any man who killed a doctor who violated his daughter’s modesty.”
+He also opposed the medical examination of schoolchildren, “asserting that he would pardon any man who killed a doctor who violated his daughter's modesty.”

 Blease acquired such a bad reputation that he was said to represent the worst aspects of Jim Crow and Benjamin Tillman, who branded Blease's style as "Jim Tillmanism" (Jim Tillman was Benjamin Tillman's nephew, who, as lieutenant governor, had killed a newspaper editor and been acquitted in the case).
 Blease favored complete white supremacy in all matters.
 He encouraged the practice of lynching, strongly opposed the education of Black people, and derided an opponent for being a trustee of a black school.
 He fired administrators without the authority to do so, ignored patronage requests from state legislators, and sparred with the state Supreme Court.
+Blease had also boasted of burying the severed finger of a lynched black man in the South Carolina gubernatorial garden.

 As governor, Blease failed to enforce laws and was a scofflaw.
 On two occasions, he pardoned his black chauffeur when he was cited for speeding.
 Enjoying the power to pardon, Blease said that he wanted to pardon at least 1,000 men before he exited office because he wanted "to give the poor devils a chance."
 He is estimated to have pardoned between 1,500 and 1,700 prisoners, some of whom were guilty of murder and other serious crimes.
 His political enemies suggested that Blease received payments to pardon criminals.
 Among those he pardoned was former US Representative George W. Murray in 1912.
 The black Republican had lost an appeal for his conviction of forgery in 1905 by an all-white jury and was sentenced to hard labor.
 Refusing to serve for a conviction that he claimed resulted from racial discrimination, Murray had left the state permanently for Chicago.

 Segregation was also encouraged under Blease.
 A proposal put forward by Blease (and passed into law) segregated the black and white convicts of county chain gangs.